Last updated November 14, 2025

 “There is a plethora of menopause companies, as well as beauty, clothing and wellness products, catering to women experiencing the menopausal transition,” says Kraft.
 “It’s a booming business.
 And with so many celebrities talking about it and going through it, it’s getting a ton of attention.”

-Enter menopause retreats.
+Enter menopause wellness retreats.

-Spas Are Taking Note With Menopause Retreats
+Spas Are Taking Note With Menopause Wellness Retreats

 The spa and wellness community, which is all about health, wellness and self-care, is taking note.
 Spas and resorts are stepping up by offering menopause retreats and programs to help women manage the myriad emotional and physical challenges of “the change.”

 To wit: Canyon Ranch, one of the pioneers in spa resorts, offers a customized menopause retreat experience.
-All visits start with a phone consultation with a Wellness Guide, who helps clients decide what their intention is for their visit to the resort.
+All visits start with a phone consultation with a Wellness Guide, who helps clients decide their intention for their visit to the resort.

 Spa Services to Soothe Symptoms